AliisSinisalu/AliisSinisalu.github.io/_posts/2016-05-19-vagabonding.md

 Mõned tsiteeringud siis:

 "The more we associate experiences with cash value, the more we think that money is what we need to live.
-And the more we associate money with life, the more we convince ourselves that were too poor to buy our freedom."
+And the more we associate money with life, the more we convince ourselves that we're too poor to buy our freedom."

-"Long-term travel isnt about being a college student; it's about being a student of a daily life.
+"Long-term travel isn't about being a college student; it's about being a student of a daily life.
 Long-term travel isn't an act of rebellion against society; it's an act of common sense within society.
 Long-term travel doesn't require a massive bundle of cash; it requires only that we walk through the world in a more deliberate way."

 "And, as much as anything, vagabonding is about time - our only real commodity - and how we choose to use it."